cmsuhre/Azure-SOC/README.md

 ## Introduction

-In this project, I built a compact honeynet within Azure, forwarding log data from various sources into a Log Analytics Workspace.
-This infrastructure is utilized by Microsoft Sentinel to generate attack maps, initiate alerts, and formulate incidents.
-I conducted a security assessment by monitoring metrics in the initially unsecured environment for 24 hours, implemented security enhancements to fortify the setup, and conducted another 24-hour metric evaluation.
-The outcomes are presented below.
+In this project, I created a small honeynet in Azure.
+I sent log data from different sources to a Log Analytics Workspace.
+Microsoft Sentinel uses this infrastructure for attack maps, alerts, and incidents.

+I started by monitoring metrics in an unsecured environment for 24 hours.
+I then implemented security enhancements to strengthen the setup.
+Finally, I conducted another 24-hour metric evaluation.
+The report presents the outcomes below.

 📄 <strong><u>Collected Logs included: </u></strong>